mzazon/awesome-cloud-projects/aws/offline-first-mobile-applications-amplify-datastore/offline-first-mobile-applications-amplify-datastore.md

     echo "✅ Sync manager implemented"
     ```

+    The SyncManager now provides comprehensive monitoring of all DataStore synchronization events.
+This gives users real-time visibility into sync status, pending changes, and any errors that occur during synchronization.

 11. **Create React Native Components with Offline Support**:

     The React Native components demonstrate how to build a user interface that gracefully handles offline scenarios.
 The implementation shows real-time sync status, provides immediate feedback for user actions, and maintains functionality regardless of network connectivity.
 This approach ensures users can continue working productively even when offline, with all changes automatically synchronized when connectivity returns.

     ```bash
     # Create main app component
+    mkdir -p src/components
     cat > src/components/TaskApp.tsx << 'EOF'
     import React, { useState, useEffect } from 'react';
     import { View, Text, StyleSheet, FlatList, TouchableOpacity, Alert } from 'react-native';